yentsanglee/openenclave/device/io.md

 - **The low-level I/O interface** (**open()**, **read**(), etc.).
 - **The stream-based file I/O interface** (**fopen()**, **fread**(), etc.).

-The latter interface is required to support legacy applications that depend on the low-level functions (such as **OpenSSL**).
-No extra effort is needed to support the stream-based interface, since MUSL implements this based on the low-level I/O functions.
+The low-level interface is needed to support legacy applications that depend on that interface (such as **OpenSSL**).
+No extra effort is needed to support the stream-based interface, since MUSL implements these based on the low-level I/O functions.